mparchment/salsabil-io/src/content/blog/studying-the-hanbali-madhab.md

 For major ishkalat, begin referencing the equivalent passage in the commentaries of **al-Muqni῾** including as **al-Mumti῾**, **al-Mubdi῾**, **al-Shafi**, and **al-Insaf**.
 Doing this will build one’s expertise in fiqh and will provide the foundation for a complete study of **al-Muqni῾** at a later stage.

-At this point, supplement this with **Hidayat al-Raghib** by Ibn Qa’id al-Najdi (1094 AH), his commentary on **‘Umdat al-Talib** by al-Buhuti.
+Supplement this with **Hidayat al-Raghib** by Ibn Qa’id al-Najdi (1094 AH), his commentary on **‘Umdat al-Talib** by al-Buhuti.
 Ibn Qa῾id mentions qawa῾id, conditions, exceptions, and reasoning of the masa῾il, which are among the most important things to learn for an intermediate student.
 This book matches al-Rawd al-Murbi’ to a large extent, on top of being organized and well-presented.
 Ibn ῾Iwad has an important hashiyah on Hidayat al-Raghib titled **Fath Muli al-Mawahib**.

 Read **Muqaddimat al-Insaf** by al-Mardawi (885 AH).
 This will explain the structure of the madhab and the approach used by the muta’akhirin to determine the madhab’s relied-upon positions.